endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"depleted shield delay"`: the number of frames that must pass after the shields have been depleted (i.e. reached 0) in order for shield generation to begin. **(v.
 0.9.13)**

+  * `"high shield permeability"`: The permeability of your shields while they are at 100% strength.
+A shield which is permeable allows some damage to bleed through to the hull.
+For example, a permeability of 10% means that 90% of the damage hits the shields and 10% hits the hull.
+As shield strength drops, the permeability of your shields approaches the low shield permeability value. **(v.
+0.10.1)**

+  * `"low shield permeability"`: The permeability of your shields as they approach 0%.
+A shield which is permeable allows some damage to bleed through to the hull.
+For example, a permeability of 10% means that 90% of the damage hits the shields and 10% hits the hull.
+As shield strength increases, the permeability of your shields approaches the high shield permeability value. **(v.
+0.10.1)**

   * `hull`: I recommend against providing outfits that give ships additional hull strength, because that could create balancing issues.
 But if you want to do it, this is the attribute to modify.

   * `"hull repair rate"`: the number of hull points regenerated per frame.
 It takes 1 energy to repair 1 unit of hull.